Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 TEAMS WILL NOT BE TESTED IF:

-1. Handler does not bring ALL required equipment, Rabies Certificate and paperwork.
+1. Handler does not bring ALL required equipment, Rabies Certificate and Handler Questionnaire.

-3. Hander is under the influence of drugs or alcohol.
+3. Handler is under the influence of drugs or alcohol.

 SEE EVALUATION CHECKLIST BELOW